 4 New Square maintains a very strong sports law practice.
 Chambers is nominated for ‘Sport Set of the Year’ (2022) at the Legal 500 Bar Awards and is ranked as a leading set by Chambers & Partners and Legal 500.
-Chambers is widely recognised for offering expertise in the field of sports law, across the full range of matters in this sector.
+Chambers is widely recognised for offering expertise across the full range of matters in this sector.

 Our barristers have significant experience in sports law, in which they combine their passion for sport as well as their experience, expertise and advocacy skills fostered in commercial litigation, professional disciplinary matters and other specialist fields of expertise.
 Our silks and juniors are to be found regularly appearing in courts, specialist tribunals and inquiries on a diverse range of sport-related matters, and across the full range of sports.
 We are frequently instructed in high profile or sensitive cases on behalf of governing bodies, clubs, agents and individual athletes.
 This includes prosecuting major cases for regulators, as well as acting for participants whose livelihood is at risk.
 Our work spans both international matters (including before the Court of Arbitration for Sport) as well as domestic issues.